-We all have our very personal access to Source.
-My connection is supported by being in nature, in community, by love, music, stillness, and by everything I do with my hands.
+My connection to the Source is supported by being in nature, in community, by love, music, stillness, and by everything I do with my hands.
 This is when I get touched by my own melody.
-Source hums it and leaves me, benevolently, with the choice.
+The Source hums it and leaves me, benevolently, with the choice.

 Ready for take off

 What is your resonance, what do you want to experiment with?
 Be as you are and trust yourself.
 Cast off!

 Rainer Maria Rilke‘s poem «On patience» is encouraging and ends with the following words: «It is about living everything.
 When you live the questions, you may possibly, without even being conscious of it, live your path into the answers on one foreign day.» (Goodreads.com)